|Full Name:||Karl von Habsburg|

-Is Karl von Habsburg married?
+Who is Karl von Habsburg Wife?

 He married Francesca Thyssen-Bornemisza on January 31, 1993, in Mariazell.
 She is the only daughter of Baron Hans Heinrich Thyssen-Bornemisza de Kászon and Fiona Frances Elaine Campbell-Walter.
 Her father was an industrialist from Europe, and her mother was his third wife and a fashion model.

 Despite objections from some family members, the marriage received dynastic approval from Karl’s father, as head of the House of Habsburg, because the bride, despite being a baroness in the nobility of pre-republican Hungary and Transylvania, did not descend in the canonically legitimate male line from a family of dynastic, mediatized, or alter Adel status.

 - Karl von Habsburg has presided over the Austrian branch of the Paneuropean Union since 1986.
 In 1992/1993, after studying law for 12 years, he hosts Who Is Who.

 - It’s a TV game show that airs on ORF, Austria’s public television network.
 In October 1996, he was elected to the European Parliament by the Austrian People’s Party (VP).